External Recon

 Breach Data Sources

-HaveIBeenPwned to determine if any corporate email accounts appear in public breach data, Dehashed to search for corporate emails with cleartext passwords or hashes we can try to crack offline.
+HaveIBeenPwnedarrow-up-right to determine if any corporate email accounts appear in public breach data, Dehashedarrow-up-right to search for corporate emails with cleartext passwords or hashes we can try to crack offline.
 We can then try these passwords against any exposed login portals (Citrix, RDS, OWA, 0365, VPN, VMware Horizon, custom applications, etc.) that may use AD authentication.

 Finding Address Space

-The BGP-Toolkit hosted by Hurricane Electric is a fantastic resource for researching what address blocks are assigned to an organization and what ASN they reside within
+The BGP-Toolkit hosted by Hurricane Electricarrow-up-right is a fantastic resource for researching what address blocks are assigned to an organization and what ASN they reside within

 DNS

 DNS is a great way to validate our scope and find out about reachable hosts the customer did not disclose in their scoping document.
-Sites like domaintools, and viewdns.info are great spots to start.
+Sites like domaintoolsarrow-up-right, and viewdns.infoarrow-up-right are great spots to start.

 Public Data